-As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health.
-In light of the current crisis facing families in Flint, Michigan, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
+As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health and the environment.
+In light of the ongoing questions and concerns, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.

 What were the most recent lead testing results?

-Following its mandated Lead and Copper Rule sampling plan, Capital Region Water tested 31 high risk residential homes throughout its service area in 2016.
+Following its mandated Lead and Copper Rule sampling plan, Capital Region Water tested 33 high risk residential homes throughout its service area in 2019.
 State and federal regulations require the 90th percentile lead level to be less than 15 parts per billion.
 Capital Region Water’s result was 0 parts per billion.
-2016 Lead Sampling Results.

 How does Capital Region Water test for lead?